emychela/Data_Analysis_Using_R_and_Tableau/README.md

 ![No  of rides for users by day of the week](https://github.com/emychela/Data_analysis_using_R_and_Tableau/assets/150371945/b31386ec-7615-4ec4-a286-56aa908d5052)

-5. Line graph showing average ride length for member and casual riders by day of the week.
+5. Line graph showing average ride length for members and casual riders by day of the week.

 ![avg  ride length by day of week](https://github.com/emychela/Data_analysis_using_R_and_Tableau/assets/150371945/c8b29d09-16be-4dcc-ab21-29b9290fa69f)

-4. Bar graph showing average ride length for member and casual riders.
+4. Bar graph showing average ride length for members and casual riders.

 ![avg  ride length for users](https://github.com/emychela/Data_analysis_using_R_and_Tableau/assets/150371945/74238cb4-167e-4cf0-8c7e-4b0a88d40af9)